pierCo/rget-jsftp/README.md

 This nodeJS module uses :
 - [jsftp](https://github.com/sergi/jsftp "Go to GitHub") to connect and to request the FTP server
-- [node-pool](https://github.com/coopernurse/node-pool "Go to GitHub") to manage the FTP connections

-How do you use it
+- [node-pool](https://github.com/coopernurse/node-pool "Go to GitHub") to manage the FTP connections ** The only change from the original RGET-JSFTP module in the option to inject the DEBUG mode into the jsftp module ** How do you use it
 =========
 ## Step 1 - Import module